Canary Islands safe and direct air corridors to the United Kingdom - The Canary - News, Views & Sunshine

 Canary Islands safe and direct air corridors to the United Kingdom

-The President of the Canary Islands, Ángel Víctor Torres, and the Minister of Tourism, Yaiza Castilla, are to hold talks with the Ministers of Foreign Affairs and Tourism, and representatives of the British Government, to try to prevent UK tourists from being subjected to the 14 day “self isolation” quarantine, announced this evening, when returning from their holidays on the islands.
+The President of the Canary Islands, Ángel Víctor Torres, and the Minister of Tourism, Yaiza Castilla, are to hold talks with the Ministers of Foreign Affairs and Tourism, and representatives of the British Government, to try to prevent UK tourists from being subjected to the 14 day “self isolation” quarantine, announced this Saturday evening, when returning from their holidays on the islands.
+No warning was given ahead of the announcement.

 See the latest Canary Islands Covid19 infection data, updated daily, here